Edward Miller, Program Director

 Introduction to Urban Planning

 An overview of urban planning including the history of planning, major types of planning techniques and theory, values of planners, and strategies for planning effectiveness.
-Prerequisites: Urban Planning 131 with a grade of C or better and 45 credits earned.
+Prerequisites: Urban Planning 131, 250, or 260 and 45 credits earned.
 300/500

 Urban Planning 310 3 (crs.)

 This course introduces students to the comprehensive urban planning process.
-Students will engage in data collection and analysis and will critique existing comprehensive plans.
+Students will engage in data collection and analysis.
+Students will engage in data collection and analysis, and will critique existing comprehensive plans.
 Prerequisites: Urban Plng 300 and Geography 391 with a grade of C or better in both courses, Geography 471 (may be taken concurrently).

 Urban Planning 317 3 (crs.)